-Steel scrap (a limited amount of DRI can also be added) is melted in an IF (Induction Furnace) to obtain liquid metal.
-This is then refined through secondary metallurgy processes to remove impurities and make alloying additions to give the steel the required properties.
+Steel scrap is melted in an Induction Furnace (IF) to obtain liquid metal.
+This is then refined to remove impurities, and alloying additives can be made to give the required properties of the steel.

 Refined liquid steel is then cast into steel billets in required dimensions to be used as feedstock for the manufacture of rolled constructional steel products.